Renton Street Poet

 Photos: Yuko Kodama

-Alice Ito with a photo of her friend, Fumiko Hayashita and Hayashita’s daughter, Natalie on the day she left Bainbridge Island for the concentration camps in 1942.
-Hayashita was also pregnant at the time.
+Alice Ito with a photo of her friend, Fumiko Hayashida and Hayashida’s daughter, Natalie on the day she left Bainbridge Island for the concentration camps in 1942.
+Hayashida was also pregnant at the time.

 Cranes on cyclone fence